Equilibrium Thermodynamics and Neutrino Decoupling in Quasi-Metric Cosmology: The early quasi-metric universe

 \subsection{Cosmological space-time geometry}

 As indicated by observations, the early Universe was highly isotropic and homogeneous.
 This means that to model the early quasi-metric universe, using a spherical GTCS ${\{}x^0,{\chi},{\theta},{\phi}{\}}$, equation (1) should take the form \eqa {\overline {ds}}^2_t={\bar N}_t^2{\Big \{}-(dx^0)^2+ (ct)^2{\Big (}d{\chi}^2+{\sin}^2{\chi}d{\Omega}^2{\Big )}{\Big {\}}}, \ena where $d{\Omega}^2{\equiv}d{\theta}^2+{\sin}^2{\theta}d{\phi}^2$ is the solid angle line element and where ${\bar N}_t$ does not depend on the spatial coordinates.
-The simplest case of the line elements (9) is when ${\bar N}_t$ is a constant in ${\cal M}{\times}{\bf R}_1$; this is identified as a vacuum solution since equations (4), (6), (7) and (8) are then trivially fulfilled.
+The simplest case of the line element family (14) is when ${\bar N}_t$ is a constant in ${\cal M}{\times}{\bf R}_1$; this is identified as a vacuum solution since equations (5), (7), (8) and (9) are then trivially fulfilled.
 In fact, a vacuum is the natural beginning of the quasi-metric universe since this avoids any problems with diverging physical quantities at the initial geometrical singularity.
-But this means that one needs to have a matter creation mechanism at work in the very early quasi-metric universe, violating the second equation of the expressions (4).
-This part of quasi-metric cosmology has not yet been developed, and is beyond the scope of the present paper.
+But this means that one needs to have a matter creation mechanism at work in the very early quasi-metric universe, presumably expressed via the $t$-dependence of ${\bf T}_t$ so that equation (5) should still be valid.
+However, this part of quasi-metric cosmology has not yet been developed, and is beyond the scope of the present paper.
 In the rest of this paper it is assumed that effects of net matter creation can be neglected.